 –New York Times Magazine photo editor, Kathy Ryan

-However, true to her inclination to offer photographer cross-over assignments, Ryan asked Pelegrin to photograph Hollywood celebrities for the magazine’s article on in the the yearly run up to the Oscars.
+However, true to her inclination to offer photographer cross-over assignments, Ryan asked Pelegrin to photograph Hollywood celebrities for the magazine’s article in the yearly run-up to the Oscars.
 Pelegrin’s images are not what a viewer has grown used to in such stories.
 They portray the famous in mundane moments.
-And taking it even farther, he often imposes jarring compositions on his images or skewed camera angles.
+Taking it even further, he often imposes jarring compositions on his images or skewed camera angles.
 They are visual devices that draw attention to the artifice of the celebrity life by isolating moments when artifice has failed.
 No words can explain this approach better than simply comparing the photos of Cate Blanchette by Pelegrin and Rincke Dijkstra.
-If Dijkstra’s image gives us a sense of the fragility of the celebrity’s world, Pelegrin shows us the unflattering private preparation that must precede the public moment.
+If Dijkstra’s image gives us a sense of the fragility of the celebrity world, Pelegrin shows us the unflattering private preparation that must precede the public moment.

 “One of the fun examples of cross-assigning can be found in the Olympic portfolios Ryan McGinley has done.”